neuschaefer/reform-handbook/src/source/linux.rst

  ls -l

-You can also add the flag ``-h`` to get "human readable" filesizes instead of the raw number of bytes:
+You can also add the flag ``-h`` to get "human readable" file sizes instead of the raw number of bytes:

 .. code-block:: none